ros2/ros2_documentation/source/How-To-Guides/Ament-CMake-Documentation.rst

 - For GCC and Clang: ``-Wall -Wextra -Wpedantic`` are required and ``-Wshadow -Werror`` are advisable (the latter makes warnings errors).

-Although modern CMake advises to add compiler flags on a target basis, i.e. call
+Modern CMake advises to add compiler flags on a target basis with `target_compile_options() <https://cmake.org/cmake/help/v3.14/command/target_compile_options.html>`__

 .. code-block:: cmake

     target_compile_options(my_target PRIVATE -Wall)

-it is at the moment recommended to use the directory level function ``add_compile_options(-Wall)`` to not clutter the code with target-based compile options for all executables and tests.

 Building libraries on Windows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Since Linux, Mac and Windows are all officially supported platforms, to have maximum impact any package should also build on Windows.
+Windows is an officially supported platform, so we recommend making sure your packages can build on it.

 The Windows library format enforces symbol visibility:
 Every symbol which should be used from a client has to be explicitly exported by the library (and data symbols need to be implicitly imported).

-To keep this compatible with Clang and GCC builds, it is advised to use the logic in `the GCC wiki <https://gcc.gnu.org/wiki/Visibility>`__.
+Use the logic in `the GCC wiki <https://gcc.gnu.org/wiki/Visibility>`__ to keep this compatible with Clang and GCC builds.
-To use it for a package called ``my_library``:
+Say your package creates a library named ``my_library``:

 - Copy the logic in the link into a header file called ``visibility_control.hpp``.